top of page

 Permit for open burning are valid for two (2) weeks.
 As the applicant, it is your responsibility to check the Air Shed Clearing Index daily before burning.
 If Clearing Index is above the 500, follow the instructions on the back of your burn permit.
 Remember, your burn permit is to remain onsite while burning, a digital version on your phone or tablet is fine.

 Links to check the air shed and to apply for permit are below.
+(Black Buttons)

 The DAQ rules governing open burning can be found in the